3 - 5

 Conclusions and Extensions

-Once they have completed the experiment, the students should understand that the large circular features they observe on the moon are impact basins.
+You might have noticed that your water balloon splashes—impact craters—were roundish.
+Similarly, the large circular features you observe on the moon are impact basins!
 They were formed by large impactors (asteroids or comets) striking the moon’s surface.
 Craters and basins on the moon are larger than the asteroids and comets that created them—10 to 20 times larger!

 Impactors are like water balloons because they are destroyed upon impact, and very little of the asteroid or comet remains.
 (Remnants of asteroids found on a planetary surface are called meteorites.)
 Asteroids are much more rocky and moving faster than the balloons in this model; they are far more damaging.